0adri3n/ratRequ3ster/README.md

 I guess that if u use my software, u know what ur doing and what ur looking for.

-So, open ratRequ3ster and League, then make sure to select League Installation path here :
+So, open ratRequ3ster and League, then make sure to select League installation path here :

 ![image](https://user-images.githubusercontent.com/62818208/224183778-43eccdd4-65b3-4869-9457-e078fc5ac3aa.png)